bioinformatics-core-shared-training/CRUK_CI_RNAseq_course/04-data-structures-part2.md

 > Finally, use `cbind` to add a column with each person's answer to the question, "Is it time for coffee break?"
 >

 So far, you've seen the basics of manipulating data.frames with our cat data; now, let's use those skills to digest a more realistic dataset.

+Download the Gapminder data from [here](data/gapminder-FiveYearData.csv) and place file in your `/data` directory (make sure the file is named "gapminder-FiveYearData.csv").
+If you are interested, you can learn more about the Gapminder data [here](http://www.gapminder.org/).

-Lets read in the gapminder dataset that we downloaded previously:
+Lets read in the gapminder dataset:

 ~~~{.r}